lammps/lammps/doc/src/fix_sph.rst

 Perform time integration to update position, velocity, internal energy and local density for atoms in the group each timestep.
 This fix is needed to time-integrate SPH systems where particles carry internal variables such as internal energy.
-SPH is Smoothed Particle Dynamics.
+SPH stands for Smoothed Particle Hydrodynamics.

 See `this PDF guide <USER/sph/SPH_LAMMPS_userguide.pdf>`_ to using SPH in LAMMPS.